2026 Edition — Fully Updated

 Common business model triggers

-An e-wallet provider often triggers account issuance, e-money issuance, and domestic/cross-border money transfer.
+An E-wallet provider often triggers account issuance, E-money issuance, and domestic/cross-border money transfer.
 A cryptocurrency exchange typically triggers multiple DPT sub-categories.
 A remittance platform triggers domestic and cross-border money transfer.
 Always map your full product offering to determine the complete set of applicable services.

 Chapter 05